microsoft/purview-data-governance-masterclass/Lab-08 - Health Management Controls.md

 3. Update the description of the control.

-4. Select the business domains that the control is applicable to.
+4. Select the governance domains that the control is applicable to.

 5. Decide if the control is active or not.